View all text of Subchapter III [§ 7431 - § 7433]

 § 7431.
 Pay

-(a)Elements of Pay.—Pay of physicians, podiatrists, and dentists in the Veterans Health Administration shall consist of three elements as follows:
+(a)Elements of Pay.—Pay of physicians, podiatrists, optometrists, and dentists in the Veterans Health Administration shall consist of three elements as follows:

 (1) Base pay as provided for under subsection (span).